HEALTH OUTREACH INTERNSHIPS

 Interns are expected to have excellent people skills, flexibility, ability to be an engaged member of a multi-disciplinary team, and an ability to work with a diverse client population and staff.
 We are seeking interns who have an eagerness to learn and who are self-starters who can work independently and seek supervision as needed.
 Requires experience with Microsoft Office and appropriate documentation.

-Those interested in internships with Mental Health & Wellness Department as described above should contact Mental Health Clinical Coordinator Lakesha Roney, LPC by email at email@example.com.
+Those interested in internships with Mental Health & Wellness Department as described above should contact the Director of Mental Health & Wellness Muriel Azria Evans, PhD by email at email@example.com.